jhgille2/SoybaseData/README.md

 > Position.Glyma2: SNP position in the Glyma2 assembly
 > Genetic.position.cM: SNP position on the linkage map in cM

+**SNPChip50KData.csv**
+Various descriptive and positional data for 50K SNPs
+> ss.ID: Submitted SNP ID
+> SNP.ID: SNP Name in the Glyma1 assembly
+> Glyma1.01.Chromosome/Coordinate: Chromosome and BP position of the SNP in the Glyma1 assembly
+> WM82.a2.v1.Chromosome/Coordinate: Chromosome and BP position of the SNP inthe Wm81.a2.v1 assembly
+> Wm82.a2.v1.Gene.ID/Gene.Regions: Gene IDs for SNPs in the Wm82.a2.v1 assembly
+> WP/EW.Linkage.Group/Linkage.Position: Genetic linkage group of the SNP in the Williams 82 x PI479752 (WP)/ Essex x Williams (EW) populations

 **SNPChip50KMetaData.csv**
 Various quality statistics for SNPS, used in the [development of the 50K SNP chip](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0054985#).
 > SNP.ID: SNP name